turingschool/mod-0-curriculum/session5/index.md

 ### Wins

 - Nice work figuring out pull requests!
-- Really strong git and GitHub diagrams
+- Creative, well-done git diagrams
-- All git and GitHub-related statements on the survey averaged 4 or higher
+- All git and GitHub-related statements on the survey averaged 4.5 or higher

 ### Follow-Ups

-- Markdown average score: 3.8
+- Markdown average score: 3.4 (we forgot to take that question off of the survey!)
-- Combination of "just right" and "too fast" for session pace
-- Don't "Initial Commit" on an already-existing project (like the mod0resources repository)
+- Don't "Initial Commit" on an already-existing project (like the mod0resources repository); remember to start with a present-tense verb with a capital letter (like Add, Change, Remove, Fix, Make, etc.)
-- Easy to get lost / sometimes the best way to learn is by making mistakes
 - Edit files using your text editor, not `echo`

 ### Other Notes